 Bearded Dragon Nesting Behavior

-Bearded dragons typically lay about 20 eggs at a time in groupings called clutches and they typically lay between one and three clutches per mating (but some have laid as many as six).
+Bearded dragons typically lay about 20 eggs at a time in groupings called clutches, and they can lay several clutches in a four-month season (but some have laid as many as five).
 Be prepared to provide your bearded dragon with additional calcium while she's gravid and more food than usual until she lays all the eggs.
 This is true for all gravid females, whether or not the eggs could be fertile.

 Problems With Bearded Dragons Laying Eggs